+The Georgia Case.
 Despatch to the Associated Press.
 WASHINGTON, Jan.
 11. - The Senate Committee on the Judiciary to-day gave a hearing to Dr. Miller and Joshua Hill, the one claiming a seat as Senator from Georgia for the term expiring March 4 next, and the other for the term ending March 4, 1873.
-Henry P. Farrow, who with Whitely contests their seats, was also before the committee, with whom their case now of age.
-Female Suffrage.
-Despatch to the Associated Press.
+Henry P. Farrow, who with Whitely contests their seats, was also before the committee, with whom their case now rests.
+Oblinary-Perry Faller.

-Oblinary-Perry Fuller.
 Perry Fuller died suddenly this morning at his residence in this city of paralysis of the heart.
 Several weeks ago he had a severe attack of illness, but had apparently entirely recovered his health and was in cheerful spirits last night while visiting friends.
-He was forty-four years
+He was forty-four years of age.

+Despatch to the Associated Press.
 WASHINGTON, Jan.
 11 .- The House Judiciary Committee this morning heard the arguments of Victoria C. Woodhull, Mrs. Beecher Hooker, Susan B. Anthony, and Mrs. A. G. Riddle, claiming the right of suffrage for women under the fifteenth constitutional amendment, About fifty other ladies were present.
-The committee listened attentively to the speeches, but took no
+The committee listened attentively to the speeches, but took no action.